Announcement: Bright Horizons out-of-network reimbursable backup care available through December 31, 2022.

 If you have problems registering, call Bright Horizons at 877-242-2737.

 Once you’ve registered, you will get instructions about how to request your backup care.
-Before requesting care, be sure to review Bright Horizons’ COVID-19 protocols for center and in-home care to assess if your child is eligble for care.
+Before requesting care, be sure to review Bright Horizons’ Backup Care User Policy – COVID-19 protocol for center and in-home care to assess if your child is eligible for care.

-If you need to cancel your appointment, do so before 5 p.m. on the day prior to your scheduled time.
-If you cancel after 5 p.m., you’ll be billed for all the hours you originally scheduled.
+Backup care cancellations must be made 24 hours prior to the date of care in order to avoid charges.
+If you need to cancel your appointment, do so before 5 p.m. on the day prior to your scheduled care.
+If you cancel after this deadline, you’ll be billed for all the hours you originally scheduled.

 KinderCare provides backup care options throughout Puget Sound and nationwide.
 The cost is $20 per child per day (full or partial), and you may use the service up to 10 times per calendar year.

 Before scheduling care, register for backup child care on the KinderCare website.
 On the registration page, select University of Washington from the drop down menu then leave the company code blank.
-Phone: 877-914-7683, select option 3.
+Phone: 1-888-525-2780 and select option 3

 Be sure to review KinderCare’s COVID-19 health and safety procedures to assess if your child is eligible for care.